alikreznik/alikreznik/README.md

 Web and Software development
 ----------------------------

-I've been learning programming for 6 years.
-I started learning visual basic at Microsoft and then learned java for two years.
-Since then I've learned web development with google.
-I am a computer science major with an average grade of 100.

 * 🌍  I'm based in Israel
 * 🖥️  See my portfolio at [My Portfolio](http://alikreznik.co.il)
 * ✉️  You can contact me at [druber07@gmail.com](mailto:druber07@gmail.com)
-* 🧠  I'm learning React & Node js

 ### Skills